lambda-dom/mono/README.md

   * Strictly speaking, `[a]` does not have this universal property because of the existence of infinite lists.
 It is an unfortunate quirk (mostly a side effect of lazyness, pun intended) that proper, finite lists and infinite lists are confused in this way.

 Conceptually, the `Foldable` typeclass extends to other pointed functors by dropping the uniqueness and the monoid morphism requirements for `foldMap f`.
-We add the monomorphic variant of `Applicative f => foldMap f . pure = f` to `MonoFoldable` in the equivalent form `toList . monopoint == monopoint`.
+We add the monomorphic variant of `Applicative f => foldMap f . pure = f` to `MonoFoldable` in the equivalent form `monotoList . monopoint == monopoint`.
 Note that `MonoPointed` _cannot_ be added as a superclass because there are "fixed length" types like `BitArray` without a `MonoPointed` instance, just as there are `Foldable` that are not `Applicative` or even pointed.
 The class `MonoPointed` is itself very simple:

 ```haskell
 class MonoFunctor f => MonoPointed f where